 Here’s how to do a dumbbell goblet squat:

 The main downside to the goblet squat is that you need to support the weight with your hands, biceps, shoulders, and upper back.
 But if you want to grow those muscles, too, that downside becomes a benefit.
 It means that the goblet squat becomes a full-body bulking lift, stimulating even more muscle growth.
 As a result, it may be the single best beginner bulking lift, stimulating even more overall muscle growth than the mighty deadlift.

 The only real problem with goblet squats is that as you continue getting stronger, eventually you’ll be able to do 12+ reps with the heaviest dumbbell.
 That’s fine for building muscle, but delving into ever higher rep ranges will become increasingly hard on your cardiovascular system, and so goblet squats will become increasingly painful.
-When strong guys do goblet squat challenges with 100-pound dumbbells, seeing how many reps they can get before hitting failure, it’s not uncommon for them to throw up afterwards.
-They’re a brutally hard lift once you get strong enough.
+They’re a brutally difficult lift once you get strong enough.

 Eventually, you’ll want to switch to a front squat, back squat, or grab a second dumbbell.
 But in the meantime, the goblet squat is absolutely brilliant for stimulating full-body growth.

 This is a simple full-body workout routine that works all of the major muscle groups in your body and requires just dumbbells and a bench.
 You don’t need to do every circuit every workout, and you don’t need to do the circuits in this order, but doing this full routine three times per week should help you stimulate a ton of muscle growth, especially during your first few weeks of lifting.

 - Push-up: 3 sets of as many reps as you can.
 When you can do twenty reps on your third set, choose a more difficult variation.